aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/xmlmapping/is_mapped/_index.md

 ## XmlMapping.is_mapped property

-Returns **true** if the parent structured document tag is successfully mapped to XML data.
+Returns ``True`` if the parent structured document tag is successfully mapped to XML data.